itsToggle/plex_debrid/README.md

 ### :tv: Content Services:

-*The services that plex_debrid can monitor for new content.*
+*The services that plex_debrid can monitor for new content.
+You can pick any combination of services.*

 ><details>
 >  <summary><b><u><img src="https://app.plex.tv/desktop/favicon.ico" height="16"> Plex watchlists:</u></b></summary>